DiamondsLab/.github/profile/README.md

-# The Diamonds Lab
+# DiamondsLab

-Welcome to the Diamonds Lab – a collection of tools and libraries designed to streamline the development, deployment, and management of smart contract systems using the **ERC2535 Diamonds Proxy Standard**.
+Welcome to DiamondsLab – a collection of tools and libraries designed to streamline the development, deployment, and management of smart contract systems using the **ERC2535 Diamonds Proxy Standard**.

 ## About